 You could practice your mental maths while doing BMAT questions.
 Alternatively, you could do mental maths quizzes or puzzles.
 Being creative in your preparation will help make the process more enjoyable and less stressful.

 You won’t get any extra paper for this – it's all done on the question sheet – so make your working out concise.

-From the start, practice with only one piece of paper and use shorthand to avoid writing full words.
-For example, instead of writing “red apples”, write “RA”.
+From the start, practise with only one piece of paper and use shorthand to avoid writing full words.
+For example, instead of writing 'red apples', write 'RA'.

 Most students find biology to be the easiest part of Section 2.
 Your time is probably better spent improving at physics, chemistry and maths, but work out what your weaknesses are to help you prioritise.